The Two Queens Mine fraud of 1908

 In the 1970s, several of the old roads in the area were improved so that core drilling rigs could be brought in.
 The fence is the boundary between BLM land on the left and San Carlos Indian Reservation lands on the right.
 There is a gate where the road crosses on to the Two Queens mine property.

 These heavy beams were most likely a part of the headframe that once stood over the shaft at the edge of the mine dump.
+That headframe is likely the one in the photo of the miners.

 An air compressor and a mine hoist are the two interesting pieces of equipment that remain at the site.
 Early newspaper reports noted the arrival of the machinery in 1907.
 The equipment was most likely shipped by train to Winkelman where it would have been transferred to wagons that would have made their way northward along the Gila River to the mouth of Ash Creek.
 From there, the route would have been up the bed of Ash Creek to the camp site.
 The freight wagons would then have made their final push to the mine on the newly constructed road up from the camp.